SUMMER CLASSES NOW ENROLLING!!!

 In CSz 101, you will learn the basics of improv, focus on agreement (“yes, and-ing”), active listening, commitment, and being present in the moment.
 You will then start to apply these skills towards ComedySportz style improv.
 In this class, you will learn and play some of our favorite ComedySportz games, utilizing the basic skills and learning to trust yourself, all while making people laugh and having a lot of fun!
 If you’ve never done improv before, or you’d like to revisit the fundamentals of playing CSz style improv games from another perspective in an inclusive, safe, and fun environment, this class is for you.
 The class ends in a showcase for friends and family.
 No pre-requisite.

-Intro to Improv A - Spring 2026
+Intro to Improv A - Summer 2026

 Time: 7:00pm - 9:00pm